$Trump: History

-Private dinner
+2025 private dinner

 In April 2025, the top 220 holders of the coin were offered dinner with the president, and the very top 25 holders would receive a special VIP White House tour.
 Following the announcement, the coin jumped more than 50%.
 Analysis found that leaked information about the promotion allowed certain traders to make bets on the coin before it was publicly announced.
 According to The New York Times, certain buyers in interviews and statements said they "bought the coins or entered the dinner contest with the intention of securing an action by Mr. Trump to affect United States policy".
-On May 13, The New York Times reported that GD Culture Group, a small company with ties to China, no reported revenue in 2024, and affiliated with TikTok, announced it would spend $300 million on purchasing Bitcoin and $Trump using proceeds from "a stock sale to an unnamed entity in the British Virgin Islands".
+On May 13, The New York Times reported that GD Culture Group, a small company with ties to China, no reported revenue in 2024, and an affiliation with TikTok, announced it would spend $300 million on purchasing Bitcoin and $Trump using proceeds from "a stock sale to an unnamed entity in the British Virgin Islands".
 The purchase was the first known instance of a China-linked firm buying Trump's cryptocurrency.
 TikTok is facing a ban in the US, although Trump has postponed the decision several times.